Skip to main content

 Non-starchy vegetable group exchanges:

-Each exchange of a lean meat listed below contains about 7 grams of protein, 0 to 3 grams of fat, and 45 calories.
-The meat and meat substitutes food group does not contain any carbohydrates.
-Medium and high-fat meats have more calories.
+Each exchange of a lean protein listed below contains about 7 grams of protein, 0 to 3 grams of fat, and 45 calories.
+Medium and high-fat proteins have more calories.
+Some plant-based proteins contain carbohydrates.
+Read all food labels for carbohydrate amounts.

 Sweets, desserts, and other carbohydrate group exchanges: